OctopusDeploy/blog/blog/2023-12/2024-deprecated-features/index.md

 We're now midway through this process.
 Both engines are currently supported and selectable via a project variable.
 Starting with version **2025.2**, dotnet-script will become the default execution engine.
 We're **removing support for ScriptCS in 2025.3**.

-For guidance on updating your scripts, refer to our [blog post](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).
+For guidance on updating your scripts, please refer to our [blog post](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).

 ### Octo CLI